overlookmotel/react-async-ssr/README.md

 }
 ```

 When rendered on server, this will output `<div>Loading...</div>`.
-The content can then be loaded client side after hydration.
+The content can then be loaded on client side after hydration.

 On client side, to ensure hydration completes correctly, the component must throw a promise which then resolves to the required component/data, and not render the content synchronously.